valenpe7/numerical_methods/_sources/README.md

 ```
 $> jupyter notebook
 ```
 This will print some information about the notebook server in your terminal, including the URL of the web application (by default, `http://localhost:8888`), and open your default web browser to this URL.
 When Jupyter opens in your browser, you will see the "Notebook Dashboard", which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
-By clicking on the downloaded `.ipynb` file you will launch the notebook.
+By navigating and clicking on the downloaded `.ipynb` file you will launch the notebook.

 The study materials are evolving quickly.
 Therefore, if you find any mistake, please submit an [issue](https://github.com/valenpe7/numerical_methods/issues) to the GitHub project [repository](https://github.com/valenpe7/numerical_methods).